Catholic diocese near Montreal expresses regret about Hells Angels tombstone

 *Your next subscription payment will increase by $1.00 and you will be charged $20.00 plus GST for four weeks.
 After four weeks, your payment will increase to $24.00 plus GST every four weeks.

-SAINT-BASILE-LE-GRAND – A Roman Catholic diocese on Montreal’s South Shore is expressing its regrets over a tombstone showcasing the logo of the Hells Angels outlaw biker gang at a parish cemetery.
+SAINT-BASILE-LE-GRAND – A Roman Catholic diocese on Montreal’s South Shore says it’s scandalized that a tombstone was installed at a parish cemetery showcasing the logo of the Hells Angels outlaw biker gang.

 This report by The Canadian Press was first published Nov.
 5, 2025.